fabiomartino/SSLPinning/README.md

    */
   url: string;
   /**
-   * The expected fingerprint of the SSL certificate to validate against.
+   * The expected fingerprints of the SSL certificate to validate against.
-   * This is typically a hash string such as SHA-256.
+   * This is typically an array of hash strings such as SHA-256.
    */
-  fingerprint: string;
+  fingerprints: string[];
 };
 ```